rails/docked/README.md

 rails-server
 ```

 That's it!
-You're running Rails on `http://localhost:3000/posts`.
+Your Rails app is running on `http://localhost:3000/posts`.